dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 Section 1.5: Graphs of Linear Functions • 17 0

 1 4 1.5 Graphs of Linear Functions −2 3 Functions of the form f(x) = mx + b are called linear.
-There’s a good reason −3 for this: the graphs of these functions are g(x) lines. = (As far as we’re concerned, x2  f(x) = x3  the word “line” always means “straight line.”)
+There's a good reason −3 for this: the graphs of these functions are g(x) lines. = (As far as we're concerned, x2  f(x) = x3  the word “line” always means “straight line.”)
 The slope of the line is given by m.
 Imagine for a moment that you are in g(x) the = x page, 2 climbing the line as f(x) = x 3 if it were a mountain.
 You start at the PSfrag left side replacements of the page and head to the x) right, like this:

 If the slope m is positive, as it is in the above { x : a ≤ picture, x < b } then you are heading uphill.
 The bigger m is, the steeper the climb. { x : x ≥ On a } the other hand, if the { } slope is negative, then you are heading downhill. x : x > a The more negative the { ≤ b } slope, the steeper the downhill grade.
-If the slope x : x is zero, then the line is ﬂat, { x : x < b } or horizontal—you’re going neither uphill nor downhill, just trudging along a ﬂat line.
+If the slope x : x is zero, then the line is ﬂat, { x : x < b } or horizontal—you're going neither uphill nor downhill, just trudging along a ﬂat line.
 R

 a To sketch the graph of a linear function, you only need to identify two b points on the graph.
-This is because there’s only one line that goes through shadow two diﬀerent points.
+This is because there's only one line that goes through shadow two diﬀerent points.
 You just put your ruler on the points and draw the line.
 0 One point is easy to ﬁnd, namely, the y-intercept.
 Set x = 0 in the equation 1 y = mx + b, and you see that y = m × 0 + b = b.
 That is, the y-intercept is 4 −2 equal to b, so the line goes through (0, b).
 To ﬁnd another point, you could ﬁnd the x-intercept by setting y = 0 and ﬁnding what 3 x is.
 This works pretty well except in two cases.
 The ﬁrst case is when b = −3 0, in which case we are g(x) = x 2 just dealing with y = mx.
 This goes through the origin, so the x-intercept f(x) = x 3 and the y-intercept are both zero.
-To get another point, you’ll just have to g(x) = x 2 substitute in x = 1 and see that y = m.
+To get another point, you'll just have to g(x) = x 2 substitute in x = 1 and see that y = m.
 So, f(x) the = line x 3 y = mx goes through the origin and (1, m).
 For example, the line mirror y = (

 The other bad case is when m = 0.
 But then f(x) we just = x have y = b, which is a horizontal line through (0, b). mirror (y = 3 x) −1 √ f (x) = x For a more interesting example, consider y = 2 1 x − 1.
 The y-intercept is −1, and the slope is.
 To sketch the line, ﬁnd y = the h(x) x-intercept by setting −1 (x) y = 0.
 We get 0 = 1 2 x1 2 − 1, which simpliﬁes to y = x h = 2.
 So, the line looks like 2 this: y = (x − 1)